thorlivers/DataStructureLab/README.md

 # DataStructureLab
-This online code is backup from the class of Data Structure SCIUBU
+This online code is backup from the class of Data Structure Faculty of Science, Ubon Ratchathani University

+# A Licensing
+by Thorlivers Company